GoogleCloudPlatform/java-docs-samples/SAMPLE_FORMAT.md

 * **Cloud resources**
   Most Java samples create the Cloud resources that they need to run.
-If this is resource intensive or not possible, add instructions to the directory's CONTRIBUTING.md file to add the resource to the testing project.
+If this is resource intensive or not possible, add instructions to the directory's README.md file to add the resource to the testing project.
+Tests that create cloud resources should also delete those resources when they are done testing, particularly in a way that will ensure the deletion of the resource even if the test fails, such as with with a `finally` block or in an `@After` or `@AfterClass` function.
+Also, resources should not used fixed names, but prefer UUID's as we have many tests that run at the same time.

 * **Keys and Secrets**
   Add a note in the pull request, in order for a Java maintainer to assist you